zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

 The project TSC and the Safety Committee of the project agreed to implement a staged and incremental approach for complying with a set of coding rules (AKA Coding Guidelines) to improve quality and consistency of the code base.
-Below are the agreed upon stages and the approximate timelines:
+Below are the agreed upon stages:

-Stage I
+Stage I (COMPLETED)
   Coding guideline rules are available to be followed and referenced, but not enforced.
 Rules are not yet enforced in CI and pull-requests cannot be blocked by reviewers/approvers due to violations.